broccolijs/broccoli/docs/node-api.md

                             +------------------------+
 ```

-So why do we go through broccoli-plugin as a layer of indirection, rather than
+As discussed, this setup allows us to make changes to the node API without
-exposing its API directly from Broccoli?
-There's two reasons:
+causing breakage.
+As we make changes, we add compatibility code to the

-First, recall that broccoli-plugin contains a bunch of compatibility code that
+Broccoli `Builder` and to broccoli-plugin, which will get invoked depending on
-gets activated depending on the Broccoli version.
+the API version in use.

-Second, having a broccoli-plugin base class allows us to make incompatible
+Furthermore, this setup allows us to make *incompatible* changes to the
-changes to the broccoli-plugin interface: If we change our mind about some
+broccoli-plugin base class interface without causing breakage: If we change
-part of the interface, we can simply redo it and release broccoli-plugin 2.0.
+our mind about some part of the interface, we can simply redo it and release
-If broccoli-fooscript uses broccoli-plugin 1.2.3, and a newer plugin
+broccoli-plugin 2.0.0.
+If broccoli-fooscript uses broccoli-plugin 1.2.3, and a
-broccoli-barscript uses broccoli-plugin 2.0.0, they can both coexist in a
+newer plugin broccoli-barscript uses broccoli-plugin 2.0.0, they can both
-single application.
-Both will, under the hood, use the same node API to
+coexist in a single application.
+Both will, under the hood, use the same node
-communicate with Broccoli.
+API to communicate with Broccoli.
 In other words, we are now playing to npm's
 strengths:

 ```